 There are many social media platforms out there, but they are not created equal.
 The truth is, there are only a few of them which really matter anymore.
 Below are my thoughts on each platform and how I think you should approach them.

-Pinterest To be technical, Pinterest isn’t really a social media platform.
+To be technical, Pinterest isn’t really a social media platform.
 It has become a search engine for images.
 That being said, it is a really important search engine for images.
 Most travel bloggers say that Pinterest is their #2 source of traffic after Google.
 Unlike most other platforms, your follower count doesn’t really matter on Pinterest.
-People with almost zero pins can perform well if they are active and have good looking pins.
+People with almost zero followers can perform well if they are active and have good looking pins.
 Pinterest should be considered a must for anyone who wants to start a travel blog.
 If you don’t like Pinterest, the management of your Pinterest account can be outsourced.

 Instagram will drive almost zero traffic to your website.
 That isn’t what it is designed for.
 It is designed to engage with people through images.
 You can think of it almost as a stand-alone microblogging platform.
 There many people who just focus on Instagram and nothing else.
 If you are just starting out on Instagram, it can be very hard to grow a following.
 Some bloggers prefer to ignore Instagram and just focus on their website.
 Many companies in the travel industry prefer to work with people with large Instagram followings.
 As with many of the social platforms, the environment is always changing, so you need to keep up with what techniques work best.